-Blast cell: A young white blood cell or leukocyte seen more often in acute leukemia.
+Blast Cell: A young white blood cell or leukocyte seen more often in acute leukemia.

-Blood Cells: There are three main types of cells found in blood.
+Blood Cells: There are three main types of cells found in the blood.
 Red cells carry oxygen to the tissues in the body.
 White cells fight infection.
 Platelets help prevent bleeding.

 B-Lymphocyte: This is a type of white blood cell that is involved in the production of antibodies to fight infections caused by bacteria or viruses.